revbayes/revbayes.github.io/tutorials/intro_graph_models/index.md

 Here we will use the Metropolis-Hastings MCMC algorithm {% cite Metropolis1953 Hastings1970 %}
 to perform parameter estimation.
+We focus here on providing a simple overview of how to set up and tweak MCMC in RevBayes, for a more in depth introduction to MCMC please see the {% page_ref mcmc_archery %} tutorial.

 The first step in setting up our MCMC algorithm is wrapping the entire model into a single variable:
 ```